MichaelBelousov/forkage/README.md

 # can also show extended information of remote package
 fkg info gh:MichaelBelousov/forkage
 fkg list # list all installed packages
+# diff our version vs some branch
+fkg diff forkage @master # can use unqualified branch/ref
 ```

 ### creating